Naturalsoul/ChallengeOneAlgorithmEveryDay/README.md

 ### HTML Entries Converter :page_facing_up:
 > Converts the characters &, <, >, " (double quote), and ' (apostrophe),
 > in a string to their corresponding HTML entities.

+### Pythagoras :abcd:
+> This algorithm receives as input the lengths of the two sides a and b of a right triangle, and which give<br>
+> as output the length of the hypotenuse c of the triangle, given by the Pythagorean theorem:<br>
+> c² = a² + b²